Score-informed Neural Operator for Enhancing Ordering-based Causal Discovery: Supplementary Material

 \subsubsection{Implementation Details}

 For synthetic datasets, we set the number of Fourier layers to $L=10$, and for real-world datasets, we use $L=1$.
 The Fourier feature dimension in the LTE module \eqref{eq:mlp-lte} is fixed at $F=32$.
 We set the hidden dimensions of the model as $H=\max(1024, 5D)$, and $S = \max(128, 3D)$ in \eqref{eq:mlp-init}, \eqref{eq:mlp-spec}, and \eqref{eq:mlp-final}, where $D$ denotes the number of nodes $|\mathcal{V}|$.
 All experiments are conducted on a single NVIDIA A6000 GPU.
+Data, checkpoints, and all training configurations are publicly available\footnote{\url{https://github.com/LGAI-Research/SciNO}}.